immigration

 Graduate Students pursuing a study program other than a degree program

-If you will be studying in a graduate program that does not lead to a SFU degree (e.g. a prerequisite, certificate or diploma program), you require a provincial attestation letter (PAL).
-Wait until you have the PAL before submitting your outside Canada study permit application.
+If you will be studying in a graduate program that does not lead to a SFU degree (e.g. a prerequisite, certificate or diploma program), you require a PAL unless exempted.
+If a PAL is needed, wait until you have the PAL before submitting your study permit application.

 While you are waiting for the PAL, you can start preparing your study permit application and gather applicable supporting documents.
-This way, your application will be ready to submit once you obtain the attestation letter.
+This way, your application will be ready to submit once you receove your PAL.

 • Visit our website for information about applying for a study permit from outside Canada